9 New Cookbooks To Draw Kitchen Inspo from This Fall

 Something about cooking differently when the temperature starts to drop really does feel like being present for the season.
-These are some of the cookbooks coming out this fall that I’m looking forward to helping me get in that autumnal mood.
+These are some of the fall cookbooks coming out now that I’m looking forward to helping me get in that autumnal mood.

 A Very Prairie Christmas Cookbook by Karlynn Johnston

 It’s never too early to start picking up holiday baking inspo, and The Kitchen Magpie’s Karlynn Johnson has you set for most anything you’d like to try for this year’s cookie swap!
-An established Prairie cookbook author, Johnston’s festive recipes range from the standard sugar cookie and gingerbread confections to traditional Ukrainian dessert treats and a range of unique, retro-inspired church bake sale standouts.
-Oct 31. $38, amazon.ca
+An established Prairie cookbook author, Johnston’s festive recipes range from the standard sugar cookie and gingerbread confections to traditional Ukrainian dessert treats.
+Make the most of a variety of unique, retro-inspired church bake sale standouts.
+October 31, $38.

 Invitation to A Banquet by Fuschia Dunlop